Toltec: Toltecs as myth

 View of the columns of the burned palace at Tula Hidalgo.
 The second ballcourt is in the background.

 Toltec warriors represented by the famous Atlantean figures in Tula.

 Toltec carving representing the Aztec eagle, found in Veracruz, 10th–13th century.
 Metropolitan Museum of Art.

 Since the 1990s, the historicist position has fallen out of favor for a more critical and interpretive approach to the historicity of the Aztec mythical accounts based on the original approach of Brinton.
 This approach applies a different understanding of the word Toltec to the interpretation of the Aztec sources, interpreting it as largely a mythical and philosophical construct by either the Aztecs or Mesoamericans generally that served to symbolize the might and sophistication of several civilizations during the Mesoamerican Postclassic period.
 The Nahuatl word for 'Toltec', for example, can mean 'master artisan' as well as 'inhabitant of Tula, Hidalgo', and the word Tollan (known as Tula in modern times) can refer specifically to Tula, Hidalgo, or more generally to all great cities through meaning 'place of the reeds'.

-Much of the questioning of these Aztec narratives is due to the lack of archaeological evidence to support them.
-Aztec accounts tell that the Toltec discovered medicine, designed the calendar system, created the Nahuatl language.
-More broadly, the Aztec traced most of their own societal achievements to the Toltec and their city Tollan, which was idolized as the epitome of state civilization with an enormous influence in the surrounding region.
-However, Tula—the site attributed with this Tollan—lacks much of the splendor that the Aztecs describe.
-For example, Tula was mainly built out of the relatively soft and unimpressive adobe brick, and while Tula certainly was a major regional city in its time, it was minuscule both in population and in influence in comparison to both its predecessor, Teotihuacan, and its Aztec descendant, Tenochtitlan.
+Much of the questioning surrounding these Aztec narratives arises from the lack of archaeological evidence to support them.
+Aztec accounts state that the Toltec discovered medicine, designed the calendar system, and created the Nahuatl language.
+More broadly, the Aztecs attributed many of their societal achievements to the Toltec and their city, Tollan, which was idolized as the epitome of state civilization and had a substantial influence in the surrounding region.
+However, Tula—the site attributed to this Tollan—lacks much of the splendor described by the Aztecs.
+For example, Tula was primarily constructed from relatively soft and unimpressive adobe brick.
+While Tula was indeed a major regional city in its time, it was small both in population and influence compared to its predecessor, Teotihuacan, and its Aztec descendant, Tenochtitlan.
 Additional material remains at Tula, such as the destruction of Toltec buildings and monumental art coinciding with the arrival of Aztec ceramics, suggest that the Aztecs' reverence of the Toltec might have been mostly propagandistic, intentionally overexaggerating the previous culture to use it as a steppingstone for their own.